soosowon6/energy_geopolitics_transform/README.md

 THE SQL COMPONENT
- The current system stores its data and information in six relational database tables or relations within a single PostgreSQL database in servers maintained by the K-State computer science department.
-These servers are accessible via phpPgAdmin or PuTTY Secure Shell connections from the Windows operating system.
-Data security is deferred to the K-State server security protocols.
-Discussions of web page encoding and data encryption are beyond the scope of this project.
+ The current system stores its data and information in six relational database tables or relations within a single PostgreSQL database accessible via phpPgAdmin or PuTTY Secure Shell connections from the Windows operating system.

  There are a minimum of design criteria as the six relations do not require flexibility for change.
 Because of the tuple basis of the relations, a RDBMS was deemed suitable.
 Given that the current database holds time series or historical